Kwangyun/Kwangyun.github.io/_posts/2023-06-04-CSRF-Report.md

 ## Proof of Concept {#section-2}
+**DISCLAIMER**
+Law Enforcement Impersonatation is a serious crime.
+This POC was conducted in a virtual environment and was self tested.
+Even in real red teaming engagement, law enforcement impersonation is at most times not allowed.
+The malicious email only targets DVWA website for POC.

 For proof of concept (POC), the tester has simulated a phishing attack to conduct a CSRF attack.
-In the email, the tester has impersonated a prosecutor to entice the victim to click on the link.
-Upon clicking on the link, the authenticated DVWA victim user is redirected to a malicious website that looks like a real prosecution service hompage.
+In the email, the tester has impersonated an authoritive figure to entice the victim on clicking a link.
+Upon clicking the link, the authenticated DVWA victim user is redirected to a malicious website that has copied (iframed) another website.
 Here the victim's password is changed unintentionally without notice.
 After vising the site, the victim user `admin` cannot login with the same password anymore because it has been unintentionally changed.

 #### Hosting a Malicious Website
 Firstly, the tester crafted an HTML that could conduct the CSRF attack.
 The base HTML was mainly made through the use of an iframe to embed a real website, in this case, the Korean Prosecution Service webpage.
 Moreover, the tester used the `<img src="">` HTML tag to perform the malicious action of changing the password.![](/assets/CSRF/code.png)